Going Solo: developing your expertise

 January 18, 2018

 gunnercooke’s ‘Going Solo’ series is looking at why this is viewed as such a compelling option for so many in the profession.
-I started our series looking at the benefits to be had from escaping the office environment, and this week I’m going to look into a reason more pertinent to nurturing one’s career…
+We started our series looking at the benefits to be had from escaping the office environment, and this week we’re going to look into a reason more pertinent to nurturing one’s career…

 It’s all about the development